How to Make Glow in the Dark Art Glow

 During the Day:

-If sunlight isn’t an option, install a nearby UV or bright LED light to ensure consistent charging.
+• If daylight isn’t an option, install a nearby UV or bright LED light to ensure consistent charging.

 At Night: